jeniasivets/style-dreambooth/README.md

 ### Code

 The training and inference code is available in the `./scripts` directory.
-The scripts are reproducible in a `Google Colab` notebook with a T4 GPU.
+These scripts are designed to be reproducible in a `Google Colab` notebook with a T4 GPU.

 ### Training Configurations